September 15th – at Oregon Oregon 27, Colorado 20

 A 40-yard field goal by the Ducks’ kicker, Matt MacLeod, with 2:51 remaining gave Oregon a 27-20 lead.
 The Buffs, though, were not finished.
 After driving to the Oregon 43-yard line with 1:36 left, the Buffs had a first-and-ten.
 Quarterback Steve Vogel dropped back and lofted a pass to split end Loy Alexander.
 Alexander, who had five catches on the day, was inexplicably behind the Oregon defenders at the Oregon seven yard line.
 As had been the case with Colorado receivers all day, however, Alexander dropped the ball.

-Three incompletions later and Oregon was 2-0 for the first time since 1965.
+Three incompletions later, the Buffs turned the ball over on downs, and Oregon was 2-0 for the first time since 1965.
 Colorado was 0-2, with powerhouse teams of Notre Dame and UCLA up next.

 He was on his way to Sacred Heart Hospital in Eugene, where tight end Ed Reinhardt was fighting for his life.